zzzprojects/docs/eval-expression.net/pages/documentations/eval-context.md

 It makes the code in your method more readable and makes it easier to change configuration globally.

+## Can I create a custom global context?
+Yes

 ## Conclusion

 There is no best unique way to use an `EvalContext` as they are all good solutions depending on your scenario.
 They are quite easy to learn, so make sure to understand them correctly to best use our library.